sighingnow/jekyll-gitbook/_pages/CH.md

 - Select `MMP_2022_TS` in the **_Multimedia Profile_** drop-down and hit **_Save_**.

 - Make sure that the user are now shown with the **_Contact Center Enabled_** flag as `Yes` and **_Status_** as `Active`.

+# Bulk Configuration

+### 4. Create new Team 2

+- Please follow the same steps as above to add an extra Team as `Team2_2022_TS`.
+Later we will use this team to assign a custom Desktop Layout.

 # Access to the Agent Desktop